maxalexweber1/TapMirror/README.md

 # TapMirror
 TapMirror is a Smart Mirror application that retrieves Cardano Native Token and Nft data from TapTools (https://www.taptools.io/) API in real time and displays it as a full-screen application.
-The solution is developed in Python and uses a GUI library to display the data without a browser
+The solution is developed in Python and uses the PyQt5 library to display the data without a browser.

+The ideal hardware setup is a Raspberry Pi or a comparable device running a Linux distribution such as Ubuntu.

-## Prerequisites
+# Prerequisites
-- Ubuntu (20.04 LTS or later recommended)
+- Ubuntu(20.04) or comparable Linux based OS
 - Git (install with `sudo apt install git` if not already installed)
 - Taptools API Key (https://www.taptools.io/openapi/subscription)
 - Xerberus API Key (https://xerberus.gitbook.io/documentation) for Token Risk Ratings (Optional)

-## Quick Start
+# Quick Start

 1. **Clone the Repository**
    ```bash